HubSpot/falcosecurity-libs/proposals/20240507-modern-bpf-kernel-side-filters.md

 max            76.692583
 ```

-To summarize, it looks like we get drastically better worst-case performance at the cost of slightly worst 90-99th performance.
+To summarize, it looks like we get drastically better worst-case performance at the cost of worse 90-99th performance.

 This doesn't factor in other changes in Falco made between `0.36.2` and `0.37.0`, but it's likely not too significant looking at the changelog.

 ### Make necessary improvements

-To make this feature production ready, we should include more guardrails to improve the UX if used improperly.
-This includes being able to specify syscalls by name instead of by syscall number.
+To make this feature production ready, we should include more guardrails to improve the UX when the feature is misused.
+It would also be preferable to specify syscalls by name instead of by syscall number in the config.

 As for performance, it may be worth looking into how we can optimize this further.
-Putting fully qualified filenames into a map for a constant time check in the kernel hook would be preferable for performance, but a lot harder for users to maintain than supplying prefixes.
+For example, fully qualified filenames into a map for a constant time check in the kernel hook would be preferable for performance, but a lot harder for users to maintain than supplying prefixes.

 ### Next Steps

-1. Gather feeback on the current implementation in regard to how we can improve filtering performance while keeping usability.
+1. Gather feeback on the current implementation in regard to how we can improve filtering performance while maintaining usability.
 2. Improve the UX of this feature and add documentation for how to use it